Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

-This security context may be used to access resources on the present system as well as moving laterally using various methods (remote Windows services or scheduled taks, `WMI`, etc.) that can rely on the current user security context.
+This security context may be used to access resources on the present system as well as moving laterally using various methods (remote Windows services or scheduled tasks, `WMI`, etc.) that can rely on the current user security context.

 ###### runas